pljson/pljson/README.md

 but instead has specific constructors for string, number, etc. and so code compatibility could not be maintained even if the name of pljson_value was kept.

-PLJSON evolved from version 1 using sys.anydata and worked with early Oracle releases to version 2 where sys.anydata was removed and an object oriented design was used but the object design wasn't the most appropriate one and mirrored the objects of version 1 so that there was almost 100% compatibility with version 1 code.
+PL/JSON evolved from version 1 using sys.anydata and worked with early Oracle releases to version 2 where sys.anydata was removed and an object oriented design was used but the object design wasn't the most appropriate one and mirrored the objects of version 1 so that there was almost 100% compatibility with version 1 code.